Alasdair-Munday/icons-discipleship/src/icons/icon2-the-table.md

 ---
 title: The Table
 image: /static/img/Table1.svg
-description: The table is a thing
+description: The table is a thing with unpublished changes
 ---
 Jesus was regularly found ‘at table’ with His friends.
 Eating and drinking, listening and loving sinners.